 Many homeless are veterans.
 Many have psychological problems and many are addicted to drugs and alcohol.
 Between 529,000 and 840,000 veterans are homeless at some time during the year.
 On any given night, more than 300,000 veterans are living on the streets or in shelters in the U.S. Approx. 33% of homeless males in the U.S. are veterans.
 Veterans are twice as likely as other Americans to become chronically homeless.
 Veterans represent 11% of the adult civilian population, but 23% of the homeless population, according to the Homeless Research Institute (2007).
 The number of homeless Vietnam-era veterans, male and female, is greater than the number of soldiers who died during the war.
 Primary causes of homelessness among veterans are: Lack of income due to limited education and lack of transferable skills from military to civilian life (especially true of younger veterans returning from Iraq and Afghanistan); Combat-related mental health issues and disabilities; Substance abuse problems that interfere with job retention; Weak social networks due to problems adjusting to civilian life; Lack of services.

-Photography by Bob Carey
+Photography and Web Design by Bob Carey